edX Online

 Also, factor in tuition costs and financial aid options (such as scholarships, grants, or federal student loans).
 When researching, consider the program's accreditation status and placement rates after graduation.

-Step 3: Meet admissions requirements and submit your applications
+Step 3: Meet admission requirements and submit your applications

-Master's program admissions requirements vary by program and field, but most include:
+Master's program admission requirements vary by program and field, but most include:

 • Official transcripts